cloudfoundry/postgres-release/README.md

 For details, see [hooks](docs/hooks.md) documentation.

 ### Backup and Restore
-You can enable backup and restore through bbr by colocating the `bbr-postgres-db` job with the `postgres` job and by setting its `release_level_backup` option to `true`.
+You can enable backup and restore through bbr by adding the `bbr-postgres-db` job with the `postgres` job and by setting its `release_level_backup` option to `true`.
 If enabled, a backup is collected using `pg_dump` for each database specified in the `databases.databases` property.

+If you don't colocate the `bbr-postgres-db` with `postgres` then you must specify in the `postgres.dbuser` property a database user with enough permissions to run backup and restore.

 Caveats:

 - Restore does not drop the database, the extensions, or the schema; therefore the schema of the restored and existing databases must be the same.
 - If a backup is not present for one of the configured databases in the `databases.databases` property, the restore issues a message and continues.
-- The `bbr-postgres-db` job must be co-located with `postgres` job because it backups the database connecting locally as the database superuser `vcap`.

 ## Contributing